 The financial implications of an unexpected bereavement

 This type of planning can benefit couples of all ages.
 Consider a couple in their thirties with two children.
-Should one the parents die and the survivor remarry, this will cancel any existing Will that is in place.
-Should the other parent now die the new spouse takes the inheritance and the children will be excluded.
-This is commonly referred to as sideways disinheritance and is another good reason to protect half the house.
+Should one parent die and the survivor remarry, this will cancel any existing Will that is in place.
+Should the other parent now die, the new spouse takes the inheritance and the children will be excluded.
+This is commonly referred to as ‘sideways disinheritance’ and is another good reason to protect half the house.